 We face geopolitical and other risks associated with our international operations, which could materially adversely impact our financial position, results of operations, and cash flows.

-We conduct operations in over 50 countries and, in fiscal 2024, approximately 10% of our revenue was derived from our international operations, which subjects us to various risks inherent in global operations.
+We conduct operations in over 50 countries and, in fiscal 2025, approximately 9% of our revenue was derived from our international operations, which subjects us to various risks inherent in global operations.
 In the future, we may conduct business in additional foreign jurisdictions, which may present new or different risks associated with such foreign operations.

 At any particular time, our global operations may be affected by local changes in laws, regulations, and political and economic environments, including inflation, recession, currency volatility, and competition, as well as business and operational decisions made by joint venture partners.
-For example, Turkey remains a "highly inflationary economy," as defined under U.S. GAAP, which impacted our consolidated financial statements.
+For example, Turkey remains a "highly inflationary economy," as defined under GAAP, which impacted our consolidated financial statements.
 Refer to the Foreign Currency accounting policy in Note 1 of the Notes to Consolidated Financial Statements for the incremental expenses recorded related to Turkey's highly inflationary accounting impact on our consolidated financial statements.

-Furthermore, geopolitical dynamics caused by political, economic, social or other conditions in foreign countries and regions may impact our business and results of operations.
-During fiscal 2024, we continued to experience increased costs, including for fuel, and it is possible that we could experience supply disruptions or shortages if tariffs or other protective measures are enacted.
-Significantly higher and sustained rates of inflation, with subsequent increases in operational costs, could have a material adverse effect on our business, financial position, results of operations, and cash flows.
-The continued threat of terrorism and heightened security and military action in response thereto, or any other current or future acts of terrorism, war (such as the ongoing conflicts in Ukraine and between Israel and Hamas), and other events (such as economic sanctions and trade restrictions, including those related to the ongoing conflicts in Ukraine and between Israel and Hamas) may cause further disruptions to the economies of the United States and other countries and create further uncertainties or could otherwise negatively impact our business, financial position, results of operations, and cash flows.
+Significantly higher and sustained rates of inflation, with subsequent increases in operational costs, could have a material adverse effect on our business.
+The continued threat of terrorism and heightened security and military action in response thereto, or any other current or future acts of terrorism, war or other geopolitical developments (such as rising nationalism, the conflict in Ukraine, and evolving conditions in the Middle East), and other events (such as economic sanctions and trade restrictions) may cause further disruptions to the economies of the U.S. and other countries and create further uncertainties.
+Any disruption may inhibit our access to, or require us to spend more money to source, certain products that we use in our operations.
+Any of these factors could adversely affect our business.

-Natural and Human Disruptions1 | 3.0%
+Natural and Human Disruptions1 | 3.2%

 Natural and Human Disruptions - Risk 1

-Capital Markets1 | 3.0%
+Capital Markets1 | 3.2%

 Capital Markets - Risk 1